Description

-In OceanBase Database, the LOAD DATA statement can load only local input files on OBServer nodes.
-Therefore, you must copy a file to an OBServer node before you import it.
+In OceanBase Database, the LOAD DATA statement can load input files from OceanBase Database and Alibaba Cloud OSS, to OBServer nodes.

 Note

-• The current version of OceanBase Database does not support the LOCAL INFILE statement.
+- The current version of OceanBase Database does not support the use of

-1. Parse the file: OceanBase Database reads data from a file based on the file name that you enter and determines whether to perform parallel or serial parsing of data from the input file based on the specified degree of parallelism (DOP).
+Parse the file: OceanBase Database reads data from the file with the name specified by the user and parses data in the file, in parallel or in series, based on the specified degree of parallelism.

 Syntax